City Walks Through Italy: Your Guide to 20 Must-See Destinations

 The merchants of Trieste built the Gran Canal de Trieste.
 You will be in awe of the canal, which you will find linked with the squares, churches and historic cafés.

-Castello di San Giusto and the mosaic-filled Trieste Cathedral sit on the hillside above.
-The Cathedral was built on Roman ruins, some of which are still visible.
+Castello di San Giusto and the mohttps://www.travelkiwis.com/self-guided-city-walks-2/saic-filled Trieste Cathedral sit on the hillside above.
+The Cathedral was built on Roman ruins, some still visible.

 The hillside also has spectacular views of Trieste and the harbour.

-Unità d’Italia, the main square in Trieste, looks out upon the waterfront.
-It is surrounded by grand buildings and cafes, with a landmark fountain.
+Unità d’Italia is the main square in Trieste.
+It overlooks the waterfront, is surrounded by grand buildings and cafes, and features a landmark fountain.

 2. Padua, Emilia-Romagna